Pinafore/nlp-hw/presidents/README.md

 much, you can certainly stop stressing about the assignment.

 For each homework, we'll outline what the "Good Enough" goals are;
-this is important because most of the homeworks are fairly open ended.
+this is important because most of the homeworks are fairly open-ended.
 It's important for you to know when it's okay to call it a day.

 For this homework, just list the correct presidents given the year and return all possible presidents in a list.
 We've made it easy for you